chauff/cse1500-web-transcripts/Lecture-3.md

 Based on chapter 4 of the course book, you should be able to answer the following two questions.

-Executing the following JavaScript code snippet yields what output?
+Executing the JavaScript code snippet below yields what output?

 ```javascript
 function giveMe(x){